 At the University of Dallas, the decision as to whether or not to admit an applicant is made by individual Admissions Offices within each academic program.
 The International Student Services Office does not evaluate international applications nor make acceptance decisions.

 F-1 applicants must demonstrate that they have sufficient funds (or a sponsor with sufficient funds) to cover all their academic and living expenses while studying in the United States.
 Federal regulations do not permit an F-1 student to "work their way through school."
 Estimated expenses vary from program to program.
 Since the expenses in each program varies, a separate Confirmation of Financial Resources form (CFR) is available for each program.
-Click on the appropriate link below or refer to information provided within each program application for related expenses.
+Click on the link below to see an example of the Confirmation of Financial Resources and related expenses.

 When an applicant is accepted and shows sufficient funding, a SEVIS record is created and an I-20 is issued and shipped to the applicant with instructions on the steps to take to apply for an F-1 visa from a US Consulate or Embassy.

 Applicants who are already in the US studying on an F-1 visa at another institution will be sent instructions on steps to take to have their SEVIS record transferred to the University of Dallas after which an I-20 for transfer can be issued.

 The general purpose of the Exchange Visitor Program is to promote international educational and cultural exchange to develop mutual understanding between the people of the U.S. and other countries.
 At the University of Dallas, there are three types of J-1 exchange visitors: students, scholars, and researchers.
 An exchange visitor must not be a candidate for a tenure-track position.
 Medical insurance is MANDATORY for all J-1 Exchange Visitors and dependents.